JoeOsborn/frenderer/README.md

 Todo:

-- Update docs
-- Frenderer works under webgl2 and webgpu as well as native...
-  - but none of the engines work under webgl2.
-Why?
-- Tile renderer for frenderer
+- Optimized tile renderer for frenderer
+- more postprocessing examples